 The Board of Examiners can only consider circumstances affecting your performance if a Serious Adverse Circumstances form, with accompanying documentation, reaches the Physics Department before the relevant meeting of the Examiners in early June.
 The deadline for the academic year 2019/20 is 10:00 on Tuesday 9 June 2020.

 Failure to communicate such information known to you before the Board of Examiners decisions are made prevents the information being used at a later date as the basis for an appeal.
 You must not assume that, because you have told someone in the University of your problems, the Board of Examiners will know.
-Conversely, the University will not pass information received by the Board of Examiners in the context of Serious Adverse Circumstances to other people in the University for any other purpose.
-The submission of a Serious Adverse Circumstances form therefore does not constitute a disclosure of disability under the Special Needs and Disability Act 2001.
+Conversely, you should remember that the purpose of a Serious Adverse Circumstances form is specifically to communicate information to the Board of Examiners in connection with the assessment for your course.